emosyne/gtex_v8_rare_eoutliers_MazzaOsimo/features.md

 Feature construction
 ====================

-All paths for created files are relative to `$RAREDIR` unless otherwise noted.
+All paths for created files are relative to `$TEMPDIR` unless otherwise noted.

 Basic processing of annotation files
 ------------------------------------